spiral/docs/docs/en/container/scopes.md

 > **Note**
 > A good example is `Spiral\Http\Request\InputManager`.
 The manager operates as an accessor
 > to `Psr\Http\Message\ServerRequestInterface` available only inside http dispatcher scope.

+## Fibers support

+The container supports the creation of parallel independent scopes, which are safe to use with fibers.